 - PERSONAL GUIDANCE Distraught adult daughter calls the Center about her confused but still independent mom experiencing bouts of paranoia and anxiety caused by dementia.
 The daughter respected her mom's autonomy but struggled with being accused by her mother of stealing from her.
 Resources in their rural community were limited.
 We helped the daughter develop a plan and set priorities to ensure her mom's dignity. - POLICY GUIDANCE We are called upon by healthcare administrators, public health and elected officials to bring ethical perspective to protocols, standards, executive orders, regulations and even legislation.
 In addition to responding to individual requests for guidance, CEO John Carney and others on our staff served on committees and collaborated with more than three dozen local, regional and national entities.
+During the latter half of 2022, Carney participated with a group of Kansas health leaders and patient advocates in revising and updating the State's Crisis Standards of Care.
+Additional work on the document will reconvene in 2023 to further refine the ethical considerations.

-This time-intensive work, for which we receive no regular financial support, reflects our commitment to promote and protect the interests of those whose voices have not been heard or heeded, to education, and to the equitable and just delivery of healthcare.
+This time-intensive work, for which we receive no financial support, reflects our commitment to promote and protect the interests of those whose voices have not been heard or heeded, to education, and to the equitable and just delivery of healthcare.

-EDUCATIONAL RESOURCE LIBRARY
+BIOETHICS RESOURCE LIBRARY